zendframework/zend-expressive-authentication-oauth2/docs/book/v1/intro.md

 ### Configure Event Listeners

-_Optional_ The `event-listeners` and `event-listener-providers` arrays may be used to enable event listeners for events published by `league\oauth2-server`.
+_Optional_ The `event_listeners` and `event_listener_providers` arrays may be used to enable event listeners for events published by `league\oauth2-server`.
 See the [Authorization Server Domain Events documentation](https://oauth2.thephpleague.com/authorization-server/events/).
 The possible event names can be found [in `League\OAuth2\Server\RequestEvent`](https://github.com/thephpleague/oauth2-server/blob/0b0b43d43342c0909b3b32fb7a09d502c368d2ec/src/RequestEvent.php#L17-L22).

 #### Event Listeners

-The `event-listeners` key must contain an array of arrays.
+The `event_listeners` key must contain an array of arrays.
 Each array element must contain at least 2 elements and may include a 3rd element.
 These roughly correspond to the arguments passed to [`League\Event\ListenerAcceptorInterface::addListener()`](https://github.com/thephpleague/event/blob/d2cc124cf9a3fab2bb4ff963307f60361ce4d119/src/ListenerAcceptorInterface.php#L43).
 The first element must be a string -- either the [wildcard (`*`)](https://event.thephpleague.com/2.0/listeners/wildcard/) or a [single event name](https://event.thephpleague.com/2.0/events/named/).
 The second element must be either a callable, a concrete instance of `League\Event\ListenerInterface`, or a string pointing to your listener service instance in the container.
 The third element is optional, and must be an integer if provided.

 See the [documentation for callable listeners](https://event.thephpleague.com/2.0/listeners/callables/).

 #### Event Listener Providers

-The `event-listener-providers` key must contain an array.
+The `event_listener_providers` key must contain an array.
 Each array element must contain either a concrete instance of `League\Event\ListenerProviderInterface` or a string pointing to your container service instance of a listener provider.

 See the [documentation for listener providers](https://event.thephpleague.com/2.0/listeners/providers/).